About webPOISONCONTROL®

 What information will I need to provide to use webPOISONCONTROL?

-The webPOISONCONTROL tool determines how dangerous an exposure is based on the information you give us.
-You'll be asked to provide the following:
+The webPOISONCONTROL® tool determines how dangerous an exposure is based on the information you provide You'll be asked to provide the following:

-• Substance (product name and strength if it is a medication) – you can scan the product barcode if you are using the mobile app
+Substance (product name and strength if it is a medication) – you can type the substance name, scan the product barcode, or enter the pill imprint code

-• Email (optional, but safer if you provide it because you'll get a summary of recommendations and a link to the follow-up module)
+Email (optional, but safer if you provide it because you'll get a summary of recommendations and a link to follow-up)

 How long does it take to enter my case and get a recommendation?

-When should I call Poison Control instead of using webPOISONCONTROL?
+When should I call a poison center instead of using webPOISONCONTROL?

 webPOISONCONTROL’s algorithms exclude some scenarios.
-Please call Poison Control instead if:
+Please call a poison center instead if:

-If this tool doesn't address your problem, or if you'd rather talk to a real person, you can always call Poison Control at 1-800-222-1222 for immediate and expert assistance (US only).
-If you're already in a panic, there's no substitute for the calming voice of a specialist.
-So don't hesitate to pick up the phone and call Poison Control when you need help.
+If this tool doesn't address your problem, or if you'd rather talk to a real person, you can always call a poison center at 1-800-222-1222 for immediate and expert assistance (US only).
+If you're already in a panic, you may prefer the calming voice of a specialist.
+So don't hesitate to pick up the phone and call a poison center when you need help.
 A friendly expert is ready for your call, 24/7.
 And your call is free and confidential.

 How much does it cost?

 There's never a charge for using the webPOISONCONTROL tool online or for downloading the app to your smart phone.
-On your smart phone you can scan the barcode of a product that was swallowed, determining the specific substance more quickly.
-There's also no charge for calling Poison Control (1-800-222-1222).
+There's also no charge for calling a poison center (1-800-222-1222).
+Note: If you call an animal poison center for your pet, there may be a charge.

 Why won't webPOISONCONTROL eliminate the need for traditional poison centers?

 webPOISONCONTROL is focused in scope.
-It handles unintentional poison exposures in a person who is not pregnant, age 6 months to 79 years, and exposed to a single substance.
+It handles unintentional poison exposures in a person who is age 6 months to 79 years, exposed to a single substance, and not pregnant.
 Definitive guidance is only provided for cases that can be managed at home, without intervention by a healthcare provider.
 That leaves the more difficult cases – the complex, intentional, nuanced or serious cases - to be handled by the human experts at traditional phone-centric poison centers.
+In a panic, while some people prefer to get help online, others prefer the human touch.

 But there are other reasons the computer won't replace the traditional phone-based poison center.
 Poison centers do more than handle calls.
 They also provide consults for healthcare professionals caring for poisoned patients, education for health professional trainees, hazard and chemical/bioterrorism surveillance, public education, and input into state and local responses to emerging substances of abuse, foodborne outbreaks, product hazards, preparedness and planning.